cryptoeconomics-study/chainshot-content/projects/Section 1.1 - Hashes and Signatures/0.01/Digital Signatures/details.md

-## Details
+## Digital Signatures

-There are several reasons to sign the hash (or message digest) of a document instead of the whole document.
+There are several reasons to sign the hash (or message digest) of a message instead of the whole message.

 **For efficiency**